-The capital projects fund is appropriated on a project-length basis.
+The Capital Projects Fund is appropriated on a project-length basis.
 Budgets are established and used for individual capital project fund expenditures as approved by a special referendum of the District's voters.
 The maximum project amount authorized is based primarily upon the cost of the project plus any requirements for external borrowings, not annual appropriations.
 These budgets do not lapse and are carried over to subsequent fiscal years until the completion of the projects.

-Other special revenue funds and the private purpose trust fund do not have appropriated budgets since other means control the use of these resources (e.g., grant awards and endowment requirements) and sometimes span a period of more than one fiscal year.
+Other special revenue funds and the Custodial Funds do not have appropriated budgets since other means control the use of these resources (e.g., grant awards and endowment requirements) and sometimes span a period of more than one fiscal year.